alexlux58/Lux-Home-Lab/SecurityOnion_Lab_Writeup.md

 ## Conclusion

-This lab successfully deployed Security Onion 2.4.90-2 as a VM on Proxmox, configured port mirroring on a managed switch, and resolved multiple networking challenges to achieve full network visibility.
+This project deployed Security Onion 2.4.90-2 as a VM on Proxmox, configured port mirroring on a managed switch, and resolved multiple networking challenges to achieve full network visibility.
 The system now passively monitors all network traffic and generates alerts for suspicious activity.

 **Final Status:**
 - ✅ Traffic capture operational